andreas-kupries/aktive/doc/ref/accessor_values.md

 Syntax: __aktive query value at__ src (param value)...

-Returns the image's pixel value at the given 2D point.
+Returns the input's pixel value(s) at the given 2D point.

 The result is __not__ an image.
-It is a list for multi-band inputs, and a single floating point number otherwise.
+It is a list of floating point numbers for a multi-band input, and a single floating point number otherwise.

 Beware that the coordinate domain is `0..width|height`, regardless of image location.